EMMA: Concept Erasure Benchmark with Comprehensive Semantic Metrics and Diverse Categories: EMMA

 \item \texttt{Short} (descriptions): concise sentences that describe the concept without using its name.
 We use ChatGPT to generate $5$ sentences per concept.

 \item \texttt{Long} (descriptions): detailed descriptions of the concept that avoid its name.
 We use ChatGPT to generate $5$ long descriptions per concept.

 \end{enumerate}

-\end{itemize} Details of the prefix categories and the ChatGPT prompts are provided in Appendix~\ref{app: prefix_candidates_and_prompt_construction}.
+\end{itemize} Details of the prefix categories and the ChatGPT prompts are provided in Suppl.~\ref{app: prefix_candidates_and_prompt_construction}.
+We verify that the indirect prompts align with human understanding through a human evaluation, detailed in Suppl.~\ref{app:human_evaluation}.
 For each metric, we use a concept classifier (details in \cref{sec:classifiers}) to identify the images in which the concept is generated.
-The erasing ability score is computed as the ratio

-where $N_{\text{SE}}$ is the number of images where the target concept is successfully erased and $N_{\text{P}}$ is the number of input prompts.
+The erasing ability score is computed as the ratio $S_{\text{EA}} = \frac{N_{\text{SE}}}{N_{\text{P}}}$, where $N_{\text{SE}}$ is the number of images where the target concept is successfully erased and $N_{\text{P}}$ is the number of input prompts.

 \paragraph{Retaining ability (RA)} The RA dimension measures a CE method's capacity to preserve the generation of non-target concepts after removing the target concept.
-A successful method must not only remove the specific concept but also maintain its performance on all other concepts.
 RA is evaluated on two metrics using two types of non-target concept categories:

 \begin{enumerate}[noitemsep] \item \texttt{Random}: concept categories randomly selected from the same domain,\footnote{Except for the NSFW domain in which we use the object domain to avoid generating other NSFW categories.} excluding the target.
 We use $15$ random concepts for the object and celebrity domains, and $10$ for the art styles, NSFW, and copyright.
 This is a standard RA evaluation metric \cite{esd,mace,uce,rece,SPM}.